Umbrella Insurance Explained

 SHARE THIS POST

-One of the benefits of contracting via an Umbrella company is freedom from admin.
-This is no different when it comes to insurance.
-When you work as an employee (as it is in the case of an umbrella company), why should you have to sort out your own insurance, right?
+One of the benefits of contracting via an Umbrella company is freedom from admin, and that includes arranging insurance coverage.
+When you work as an employee (as it is in the case of an umbrella company), why should you have to sort out your own insurance?
 This is where included insurance comes in to make life simpler.

 So what insurances are being typically offered?